 Your windows are the top energy leak in a typical home.
 When you are a trying to cool your house, they are letting in heat.
 One option to reduce solar heat gain through windows is to have your home’s windows professionally tinted.
 You could also install solar shades or use thermal curtains.

 Have you checked the insulation in your attic?
 We’ve found missing insulation, insulation that is clogging the air venting in the attic, and of course, too little insulation.
 The cost of adding a lot of insulation probably isn’t going to reduce your cooling bills enough to make it worthwhile, but you should make sure your attic is at least completely covered in insulation and that it is at recommended levels.
-In the Charlotte area, that means reaching an insulation level of R-30 to R-60.
+In the Charlotte area, insulation should be between R-30 to R-60.

 Too Much Moisture

 The old saying goes, “It’s not the heat, it’s the humidity.”
 And that is true for your comfort inside as well.
-Your Air Conditioning Unit acts as a dehumidifier, but if you have a lot of moisture in your home, it is either going to have to work harder or it won’t ever effectively remove enough humidity to improve comfort.
+Your air conditioning system acts as a dehumidifier, but if you have a lot of moisture in your home, it is either going to have to work harder or it won’t ever effectively remove enough humidity to improve comfort.
 Look for water leaks (can be as simple as faucets dripping) and use exhaust fans in the bathroom when showering to keep moisture levels down.

 Heat generated by appliances/lights in your home.
-Some things you don’t want to or can’t turn off.
 Using fluorescent or LED lighting will help reduce heat gain in the house, as will turning off heat generating appliances and electronics.

-Clogged Air Filters are pretty common.
-When Air Filters get clogged they keep air from flowing properly and make the blower work harder.
+Clogged air filters are pretty common.
+When air filters get clogged they keep air from flowing properly and make the blower work harder.
 This can increase the energy consumption and make your cooling bill higher.
 Wondering what air filter to use?
 Read our guide to replacing your air filter.

 Leaky or Poorly Designed Duct Work